ZeppSav/SailFFish/README.md

 Two options are available for compiling:
 - qmake: SailFFish was prepared with the cross-platform development environment [Qt Creator](https://www.qt.io/product/development-tools).
 The .pro file required for compiling with qmake has been provided.
 - CMake: The `CMakeLists.txt` file has been provided.
+Note: This is not thoroughly tested!
 ### Floating point precision
-SailFFish can be compioled to use either single or double floating point precision.
+SailFFish can be compiled to use either single or double floating point precision.
 Simply specify with the appropriate compiler flags: `SinglePrec` or `DoublePrec`
 ### Choice of datatype
 As described above, there are two native options for `DataType` in SailFFish.
 These are specified with the appropriate compiler flags:
 * `FFTW` The code will compile such that the FFTW3 library is used.
 * `CUDA` The code will compile such that the cuFFT library is used.
 In either case, it should be clear from the `.pro` or `CMakeLists.txt` files where you need to point to the corresponding directories and the libraries which must be linked.

-`